Arpanatha05/Arpanatha05/README.md

 - 👋 Hi, I’m Arpan Atha
 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning C and C++
-- 📫 How to reach me:arpanatha7@gmail.com
+- 📫 How to reach me: arpanatha7@gmail.com
 - ⚡ Fun fact: I talk to computers more than people on most days — and they usually understand me better! 😄
 - 🎓 I'm an undergraduate(B-Tech) student in Information Technology in Techno Main Salt lake Kolkata West Bengal....
 -  💡 It is my Portfolio Link{https://arpanatha05.github.io/portfolio/ }